 - persistent cough

 When in doubt, call your doctor.
-Even if the doctor isn't available, the office nurse will be able to talk with you and determine whether you should take your child to the ER.
-On weekends and evenings, doctors have answering services that allow them to get in touch with you if you leave a message.
+Even if the doctor isn't available, the office nurse can talk with you and determine whether you should go to the ER.
+On weekends and at night, doctors have answering services that allow them to get in touch with you if you leave a message.

 Urgent Care Centers